 Perhaps the best Delta card for getting free checked bags is the Delta SkyMiles® Gold American Express Card.
 Even for occasional Delta flyers, the ability to earn SkyMiles and get added benefits, like free checked bags, makes holding this card a no-brainer.

-Right now, the Delta SkyMiles Gold card comes with a welcome offer of 40,000 bonus miles after spending $2,000 in the first six months of opening the card.
-As part of the initial welcome offer, it also has a $0 introductory annual fee and it's just $99 per year thereafter (see rates & fees.)
+Right now, with the Delta SkyMiles Gold card you can currently bonus_miles_full As part of the initial welcome offer, it also has a $0 introductory annual fee and it's just $99 per year thereafter (see rates & fees.)

 In addition to the card's welcome offer and generous checked baggage allowance, you'll also get 20% savings on inflight purchases, priority boarding, and 15% off award bookings simply for being a card member.

 Learn more about the Delta SkyMiles Gold American Express Card.

 At $30 or more per bag each way, it would only take two roundtrip flights on Delta to come out ahead on the annual fee.
 Flying with a companion – or even a whole family?
 You could easily recoup the annual fee with just one flight.

 Thrifty Tip: Checking a bag with Delta could score you some extra SkyMiles, thanks to Delta's bag guarantee.
 Here's how it works: If you check a bag with Delta and it isn't on the baggage carousel within 20 minutes from the time the boarding door opens, you'll earn an additional 2,500 SkyMiles for your troubles.